 - You’re really interested in (and understand) detailed health / fitness metrics and physiological markers.

-- You want to be able to track multi-day hikes or lengthy expeditions without recharging.
+- You want to be able to track multi-day hikes (like these hiking watches) or lengthy expeditions without recharging.

 Don’t buy the Garmin Fenix 6 if